- General knowledge of the web;

-- Having followed one training to raise awareness of web accessibility
+- Having followed a training on raising awareness of web accessibility;

-- To know the accessibility criteria in terms of quality and to be able to evaluate some of them.
+- Knowing the accessibility criteria in terms of quality and being able to evaluate some of them;

-- To be able to manage the integration of accessibility at the different stages of a Web project.
+- Being able to manage the integration of accessibility at the different stages of a Web project;

-- Identify the issues and key elements to successfully take accessibility into account.
+- Identifying the issues and key elements to successfully take accessibility into account.